 Hearing committee members are obligated to recuse themselves from matters in which a judge, similarly situated, would be required to abstain.
 Rule XIX, §3(F).
-A party seeking to recuse a hearing committee member shall file a motion pursuant to Rule XIX, Appendix A, Rule 11(1).
-According to this rule, a motion to recuse a hearing committee member shall be filed with the Board and shall be filed within ten (10) days of service of the first notice of the hearing committee members assigned to the matter.
-The chairperson of the Board's Adjudicative Committee will decide the motion.
+If a party feels there is sufficient reason to seek the recusal of a hearing committee member, the party should file a motion accordingly.
 (As a practical matter, the parties should disclose all potential conflicts for the record as soon as practicable after the conflicts become apparent.)